CopernicaMarketingSoftware/Documentation/Publisher/en/restv2/rest-get-view-profiles.md

 "France".
 More information about using this parameter can be found in our [article about this fields parameter](./rest-fields-parameter.md).

-You can assign the name or numeric identifier of a field to the parameter **order**.
+The **orderby** parameter can have the name or the ID of a field assigned to it.
+When you do so, profiles are sorted by the value in that field.
-This will order the profiles on the given field.
-Besides a name or ID, you can also pass a couple of special values to this parameter:
+Instead of a field to sort on, you can also assign one of the following special values to **orderby**:

 * **id**: The default value, profiles are ordered based on their ID
 * **random**: Profiles are randomly ordered